osamuaoki/inputmethod-shortcuts/README.md

 For example, I ended up keeping original input method switching with `<Super>space` by using:

+Some keyboards doesn't support odd key combinations of Modification keys at the hardware keyboard level.
+In such case, avoid using such combinations.

 ![InputMethod Shortcuts](pref-im-alt2.png)

 Here, I use "US, intl., with AltGr dead keys" (`us+altgr-intl`) to enter